ofeksin/Furniture-shop-store/README.md

 	```

 ### Frontend:
-Open the `client` directory and tun the following commands:
+Open the `client` directory and run the following commands:

 	npm install
 	npm run serve

-If you change the server port, follow the instruction below:
+If you change the server port, follow the instruction bellow:

 Open the `.env` file and change both of the variables:<br /><br />
 `VUE_APP_APIURL= http://localhost:<YOUR-SERVER-PORT>/api/`<br />
 `VUE_APP_STORAGE= http://localhost:<YOUR-SERVER-PORT>/images/`

+##Thank you!